Did you know that it is 50% easier to sell to existing customers than to acquire new ones?

 In this case, be sure to back this increase in pricing up with an increase in value for whatever you’re offering to your customers.

 Explain to them how the product quality or service will improve.
 Align your pricing with a social cause, such as a percentage of each sale being donated to a charity cause that aligns with your brand.
+Listen to customer feedback to understand where your pricing sweet spot is.

-Customers don’t use your products — buying a product is not the same as using it.
+Buying a product is not the same as using it.

 Sometimes, you might have customers that initially decided to subscribe to your service, but never ended up using your product.

+Sometimes, our financial situation changes, and we need to spend less money or we simply want to spend it elsewhere.
 Sometimes, there is nothing you can do when this happens, but in other situations, you can improve your chances of holding onto the customer.

 If you are one of the first things that your customer has decided to cut down on, that means that your product or service is not a high priority for them.

-This will keep your products valuable in the eyes of your customers and increase your chances of avoiding being cancelled if money gets tight for your subscribers.
+Be sure to regularly remind your customers of your value proposition and why your products are so convenient to receive on subscription.
+This will keep your products valuable in the eyes of your customers and increase your chances of avoiding being canceled if money gets tight for your subscribers.

-The customer found a cheaper competitor — of course, there may always be someone who can sell even cheaper than you, even if that competitor isn’t making any profit from his sales.
+Of course, there will always be someone who can sell even cheaper than you, even if that competitor isn’t making any profit from their sales.

 This might be a reason for customer churn, especially if your competitive advantage is low pricing.

-That’s why you should always focus on having other advantages, as well — like exceptional customer service, high-quality products and an engaged brand community.
+That’s why you should always focus on having other advantages, as well — like exceptional customer service, high-quality products, and an engaged brand community.
+These advantages all combine to build up your brand loyalty, which in turn deters customers from ever wanting to switch to a competitor.

+There might be someone who outsmarts you with higher-quality products.
 Remember that a higher-quality product does not mean that people will automatically switch to using them.

 It’s all about positioning your brand and offering exactly what your customer needs.